lmuntaner/tech-introduction-product-people/docs/development/project.md

 You need to run them from within the folder you created your repository `git-demo`.

 After running those commands in the terminal you will see some input.
-After it has finished, refresh the page you were in.
+After it has finished, refresh the page in the browser.

-Now, the file `notes.md` was uploaded to Github.
+The file `notes.md` was uploaded to Github.

 ### Team with a friend